What is Website Maintenance?

 - Review advertising and marketing campaigns to see if anything needs to be changed or updated.

 - Restore a previous version of the website to check your backup health.

 To be done yearly

-- Update any reference to the current year
+- Update any references to the current year.